pglet/website/blog/2020-10-05-introducing-pglet.md

 done
 ```

 You can build a web app in Bash!
 No HTML, no templates, no spaghetti code.
-You shouldn't care about the design of your internal app - you get fully-featured controls with "standard" look-n-feel.
-What you should care about is the time you need to deliver the required functionality.
+You don't need to care about the design of your internal app - you get fully-featured controls with "standard" look-n-feel.
+What you care about is the time you need to deliver the required functionality.

-### The Design
+### Highlights

+* Imperatively program UI with commands.
-* Standard controls: layout, data, form.
-No need of CSS - standard skins.
+* **Standard controls**: layout, data, form.
+Skins supported.
-* Presentation layer is detached from application logic and moved into a separate process.
-* Control UI from code.
-Imperative, not declarative.
-No templates (PHP, XML, JSX, ERB, HAML, etc. ), just commands: "add column", "insert text", "get textbox value", "clean panel", "receive events", etc. like SQL, but for UI.
+* **Fast and simple API** via named pipes - call from Bash, PowerShell and any other language.
-* Security.
-Application "calls" presentation layer, not vice versa.
-Presentation layer doesn't have access and know nothing about internal resources.
-Break into web app and you get nothing!
-No connection strings, no keys or certificates, no passwords - nothing!
-Behind the firewall.
+* **Secure by design**.
+Program makes calls to Pglet to update/query UI.
+Pglet doesn't have access and know nothing about internal resources located behind the firewall.
+Pglet keeps no sensitive data such as connection strings, credentials or certificates.
-* Fast and simple API: plain commands over named pipes, no HTTP, no JSON.
-Bash, PowerShell and any other language.
-* Pages vs Apps.

-* Rich, fast, responsive UI available from anywhere
-* Use any language you know
-* Knowledge of web technologies is not required
-* Fast local development
-* Secure by design
+* Two types of pages can be hosted:
+  * **Shared page**: multiple programs/scripts can connect to the same page and multiple users can view/interact with the same page.
+  * **App**: a new session is created for every connected user; multiple programs/scripts can serve user sessions (load-balancing).